İlhan Kesici: Political career

-1994–99
+1994–1999

-Kesici became the Motherland Party (ANAP) candidate for the Mayor of İstanbul in the 1994 local elections, losing narrowly to Recep Tayyip Erdoğan from the Welfare Party (RP).
+Kesici became the Motherland Party (ANAP) candidate for the Mayor of Istanbul in the 1994 local elections, losing narrowly to Recep Tayyip Erdoğan from the Welfare Party (RP).
 He became a Member of Parliament for the electoral district of Bursa in the 1995 general election.
 As an MP, he was a member of the Foreign Relations Commission, a member of the Turkish delegation to the NATO Parliamentary Assembly and a member of the Turkey-EU Joint Parliamentary Committee.

 2007–present

-On 22 May 2007, Kesici became a member of the Republican People's Party (CHP) and was elected as an MP for İstanbul's first electoral district in the 2007 general election.
+On 22 May 2007, Kesici became a member of the Republican People's Party (CHP) and was elected as an MP for Istanbul's first electoral district in the 2007 general election.
 He was again a member of the Foreign Relations Commission and the NATO Parliamentary Assembly.
 He resigned from the CHP on 28 September 2010 and subsequently stood down at the end of the Parliament in 2011.
-He rejoined the CHP before the June 2015 general election, in which he was again elected as an MP for İstanbul's first electoral district.
+He rejoined the CHP before the June 2015 general election, in which he was again elected as an MP for Istanbul's first electoral district.
 He was again appointed as a member of the NATO Parliamentary Assembly.

 Kesici was one of the five CHP politicians who were offered ministerial positions by Justice and Development Party leader Ahmet Davutoğlu in August 2015.
 Davutoğlu had been tasked by President Recep Tayyip Erdoğan to form an interim election government after coalition negotiations proved unsuccessful and resulted in Erdoğan calling an early election.
 Since the CHP had 131 MPs during the formation of the interim government, the party was entitled to 5 ministries in the cabinet, though Kılıçdaroğlu announced that the CHP would not take part and give up their five ministries to independent politicians.
 Kesici subsequently declined Davutoğlu's offer, as did the four other CHP MPs that had been offered ministerial positions.